thesawolf/RK3188-kernel-builder/README.md

 --------------------

 **INSTRUCTIONS:**
-- run ./buildit.sh from commandline in an RK3188 kernel tree
+- run ./BUILDIT.sh from commandline in a RK3188 kernel tree
 - commandline opts of: -v for vers, -b for unattended build, -?/h for help, no parameters specified will run LABS through the menu system